 Combined lecture/computer lab on theory and practice of bioprocess design and analysis, involving biological basics and engineering principles of bioprocessing, computer-aided unit operations, process integration, and economic evaluation.
 A-F only.
 Pre: 373, or 437 (or concurrent) or 460 (or concurrent); or consent.
 (Alt. years)

-(1 1-hr Lec, 2 3-hr Lab) Continuation of 481.
-Properties of biological materials; risk and reliability; design ethics; guest lectures on engineering design by practicing engineers; extension and completion of the design project with submission of a final design report.
+(1 1-hr Lec, 2 3-hr Lab) Continuation of 481 with emphasis on written/oral communication and engineering ethics.
+Properties of biological materials; risk and reliability; guest lectures on design by engineers; project completion with submission of a final design report.
 A-F only.
 Pre: 481 (with a minimum grade of C-) or consent.

 Study and discussion of significant topics and problems.
 Offered by visiting faculty and/or for extension programs.
 Repeatable nine times.